Traffic Ticket Attorney New Jersey

-A traffic ticket attorney New Jersey locals recommend from Rispoli & Borneo, P.C. can help you if you have been charged with reckless driving.
-Reckless driving is considered a criminal offense in most states rather a traffic or moving violation.
+Our team from Rispoli & Borneo, P.C. can help you if you have been charged with reckless driving.
+Reckless driving is considered a criminal offense in most states rather than a traffic or moving violation.
 This means that when a person drives at a speed or in a manner that endangers the life, limb, or property of any person, he or she could be charged with reckless driving.
-Although there are actions that constitute reckless driving, it will be up to the police officer to decide whether or not they will cite you.
+Although there are actions that constitute reckless driving, it will be up to the police officer to decide whether they will cite you.

-If you have been charged with reckless driving you should consider consulting a traffic ticket attorney in New Jersey for legal guidance.
-Reckless driving charges are not to be taken lightly as a conviction can impact your life for many years.
-To speak with a traffic ticket attorney New Jersey motorists turn to, call us at (908) 353-0800.
+If you have been charged with reckless driving, you should consider consulting a traffic ticket attorney in New Jersey for legal guidance.
+Reckless driving charges are not taken lightly, as a conviction can impact your life for many years.
+To speak with a traffic ticket attorney New Jersey motorists turn to, call us today.

 Isn’t reckless driving the same as speeding?

-Every state has its own definition of speeding; this also pertains to any potential consequences.
-Speeding is a traffic infraction whereas reckless driving is a criminal offense.
-For example, if you are driving 15 mph over the speed limit you may be charged with a Class 1 misdemeanor.
+Every state has its definition of speeding; this also pertains to any potential consequences.
+Speeding is a traffic infraction, whereas reckless driving is a criminal offense.
+For example, if you drive 15 mph over the speed limit, you may be charged with a Class 1 misdemeanor.
 By contrast, reckless driving is usually a misdemeanor criminal offense.
-The notable difference between the two is that the later may come with a permanent, public criminal record and jail time.
-This is why it is important to hire a traffic ticket attorney New Jersey residents choose from our firm who may be able to avoid these serious consequences.
+The notable difference between the two is that the latter may come with a permanent, public criminal record and jail time.
+This is why it is essential to hire a traffic ticket attorney New Jersey residents to choose from our firm.
+We may be able to assist with avoiding these serious consequences.

 Behaviors or actions that constitute reckless driving may include: